-Interim Panels: During periods when the College is not in session, at the beginning of a term or during the final examination period of each term, the Office of the Dean of Students reserves the right to convene a Hearing Panel that is different in make-up than described above.
+Interim Panels: During periods when the College is not in session, at the beginning of a term or during the final examination period of each term, the Office of Student Affairs reserves the right to convene a Hearing Panel that is different in make-up than described above.
 Every attempt will be made to secure two students and two faculty/staff members.